Create a Website Account - Manage notification subscriptions, save form progress and more.

 If your service day falls on Thanksgiving, Christmas, or New Years Day, your service will be the next day.
 No other service days will be affected during the week of the holiday.
 For more information, please call Environmental Services at 501-622-3658.

 Our inclement weather policy is to pick up as soon as the roads are safe.
-For more information, please call Environmental Services at 501-622-3658.
+For more information, please call our office at 501-622-3658, or our contractor Town and Country Sanitation at 501-760-2298.

-The rate is currently $16.50 per month plus taxes.
-New accounts will have a one-time Set-up Fee of $15 plus taxes.
-New customers will be charged a $30 Deposit.
-This is a flat rate and not based on your use of the service.
-We send out statements once every 3 months (April, July, October, and January for the previous 3-month of service).
-For more information, please call Environmental Services at 501-622-3658.
+The rate is currently $18.00 per month per trash cart plus taxes.
+New accounts will have a one-time Set-up Fee of $15.00 per cart plus taxes.
+New customers are charged a $30.00 Deposit.
+This is a flat-rate service fee and not based on your use of the service.
+We send out statements once every three months (April, July, October, and January for the previous three months of service).
+For more information, please call our office at 501-622-3658.

 We offer an annual discount.
 When you receive your first bill of the year (Jan-Mar charges mailed out in April), you can choose to pay for the whole year and receive a 10% discount.
 Discount does not apply to taxes.
 Payment must be received in the office by the May 5th of each year.
 For more information, please call Environmental Services at 501-622-3658.

 We accept credit/debit cards online.
 Checks, money orders, cashier’s checks can be mailed to the office.
 Our office accepts all payment methods on current accounts.
+You can also pay your bill by phone at 1-888-647-8925.
 Delinquent accounts must be paid by guaranteed funds.
-Automatic Bank Draft (PDF) is also available on a monthly, quarterly or annual basis.
+Automatic Bank Draft is also available on a quarterly or annual basis.
 For more information, please call Environmental Services at 501-622-3658.

 You need to contact our office and fill out the Cancellation Form (PDF) to close your account and stop charges, regardless if you own or rent.
 The trash cart will need to be picked up and must be accessible to County employees.
 For more information, please call Environmental Services at 501-622-3658.